legal resources necessary to hold negligent facilities accountable.

 Falls are a part of life at any age.
 However, as people near the twilight years of their lives, they present more serious threats, injuries, and costs.
 In nursing homes, we consistently see residents fall off their chairs, beds, toilets, and other surfaces.

 The frequency of these accidents nearly rivals the toll they take on their victims: broken bones; concussions; medical bills; and even death.
-To highlight the issue of fall accidents in care facilities in more detail, we have summarized some New Jersey nursing home lawsuits below:$200,000 Nursing Home Settlement
+To highlight the issue of fall accidents in care facilities in more detail, we have summarized some New Jersey nursing home lawsuits below brought by different attorneys:$200,000 Nursing Home Settlement

 New Jersey nursing home fall case.
 This case kicked off when a female nursing home resident was discovered on the ground in her washroom alone and in pain.
 She couldn’t up by herself and from the reports of people that initially entered the scene it seemed as though she was seriously hurt.